Dr. David Ness ART and Chiropractic

 (this is the correct link the 2020 date is autogenerated by runsignup to renew the deferred race)

 Results will be posted here and on PRtiming.com

 Required signed waivers by athletes

 Each athlete needs to complete the Preserve and NYSDOT waivers.
-Any non-USAT member must do a 1 time application and fee.
-All these forms are turned in on race day or bib number pick up on Saturday and will be email to all athletes in the guide sent out in advance.
+Any non-USAT member must do a 1 time application and fee online at USAT.com.
+All these forms are turned in on race day or bib number pick up on Saturday

 Long Course Female Record Holder Mimi Boyle